bsumlin/PyMieScatt/docs/examples.rst

 Plotting Angular Functions
 --------------------------

 The `angular functions <http://pymiescatt.readthedocs.io/en/latest/forward.html#angular-functions>`_ return arrays that are suitable for plotting with `MatPlotLib <https://matplotlib.org/>`_.
-For example, plot the angular scattering functions of a 5 μm particle with m=1.7+0.5i, illuminated by 532 nm light:
+For example, plot the angular scattering functions of a 5 μm particle with m=1.7+0.5i, illuminated by 532 nm light.
+Note that the Mie calculations themselves only need two lines, the rest is making the plot look nice:

 .. code-block:: python